Set storage

 Expanding partition and file system (Linux)

-To expand the partition and the file system on the Linux server, do the following:
+To expand the partition and the file system on the Linux server:

 Expanding default disk partition and file system (Linux)